 Historic Odell Standard Oil Gasoline Station – The historic Odell Standard Oil Gasoline Station is open daily from 10:00 a.m. to 5:00 p.m.
-Plenty of souvenirs will be available and if the station is closed at the time you visit a brief recorded audio history is still available.
+Plenty of souvenirs will be available, and if the station is closed when you visit, a brief recorded audio history is still available.
 Odell Tourism & Community Development, Odell, Illinois 60460, 815-998-2133

-Joliet Historical Museum – Museum celebrating the themes and experiences of the people who settled the Joliet area, including a Route 66 Welcome Center, exhibit gallery, discovery room, gift shop, café and auditorium.
+Joliet Historical Museum – Museum celebrating the themes and experiences of the people who settled in the Joliet area, including a Route 66 Welcome Center, exhibit gallery, discovery room, gift shop, café, and auditorium.
 204 N. Ottawa Street, Joliet, Illinois, 815-9723-5201.

-National Museum of Transportation – Displays one of the largest collections of transportation vehicles in the world, including cars, fire trucks, trolleys, locomotives, and even an airplane or two.
-The museum also displays a unit of the historic Coral Court Motel, once located along Route 66.
+National Museum of Transportation – Displays one of the world’s largest collections of transportation vehicles, including cars, fire trucks, trolleys, locomotives, and even an airplane or two.
+The museum also displays a historic Coral Court Motel unit once located along Route 66.
 3015 Barrett Station Road, St. Louis, Missouri, 314-965-6885.

 Powers Museum – Local history museum featuring rotating exhibits on Carthage and Missouri history.
-The museum offers a gift shop, media presentations and a research library by appointment.
-Driving instructions for Route 66 in Jasper County always available on site.
-Admission free, donations accepted.
+The museum offers a gift shop, media presentations, and a research library by appointment.
+Driving instructions for Route 66 in Jasper County are always available on-site.
+Admission is free, and donations are accepted.
 1617 West Oak, P.O.
 Box 593, Carthage, Missouri 64836, 417-358-2667.

 Canadian County Museum – The Canadian County Museum is rated as one of the outstanding museums in Oklahoma.
 Located in El Reno’s Heritage Park, the grounds sit on the 98th meridian, which divided the unassigned lands in central Oklahoma from the Cheyenne and Arapaho lands in western Oklahoma.
 The main museum is housed in the fully restored old Rock Island Depot.
-The museum grounds house a number of historic buildings from the first Red Cross Canteen in the nation to General Sheridan’s cabin, the oldest standing structure in Canadian County.
+The museum grounds house several historic buildings, from the first Red Cross Canteen in the nation to General Sheridan’s cabin, the oldest standing structure in Canadian County.
 Free Admission, donations accepted.
 300 So.
 Grand, El Reno, Oklahoma, 73036

-Oklahoma Route 66 Museum – The museum contains six decades of Route 66 history and exhibits that include vehicles, artifacts, photographs, and a video, as well as a gift shop.
+Oklahoma Route 66 Museum – The museum contains six decades of Route 66 history and exhibits that include vehicles, artifacts, photographs, a video, and a gift shop.
 Admission charged.
 2229 W. Gary Blvd., Clinton, Oklahoma, 580-323-7866.

 Devil’s Rope Museum/Texas Route 66 Exhibit – Devil’s rope means barbed wire.
-The Devil’s Rope Museum features the history of barbed wire, its artifacts, the significance of the invention, and the impact on the development of the Old West.
-The museum also features information about Texas Route 66, the City of McLean and other nearby areas.
+The Devil’s Rope Museum features the history of barbed wire, its artifacts, the significance of the invention, and its impact on the development of the Old West.
+The museum also features information about Texas Route 66, the City of McLean, and other nearby areas.
 The museum is also the headquarters of the Texas Historic Route 66 Association and the first Mother Road museum on the route.
-806-779-2225, 100 S. Kingsley Street at the east end of downtown, McLean, Texas.
+806-779-2225, 100 S. Kingsley Street at the east end of downtown McLean, Texas.

 California Route 66 Museum – The California Route 66 Museum maintains and displays a collection of historic photographs and artifacts related to the history of Route 66 and its communities.
-The displays include automotive history, cultural and economic impact as well as the development of the highway itself.
+The displays include automotive history, cultural and economic impact, as well as the development of the highway itself.
 Exhibitions incorporate corresponding topics such as early pioneer trails and the railroad.
-Our exhibitions are constantly changing and rotating throughout the year so come back often to see what’s new.
+Our exhibitions constantly change and rotate throughout the year, so come back often to see what’s new.
 6825 D Street.
 Between 5th and 6th Streets (Old Route 66).
 P.O.
 Box 2151, Victorville, California 92393, (760) 951-0436.